HDSC-Nijmegen/Slavenregisters/README.md

 INSERT TABLES

-## Between Series.R
+## matching.R
-Matches certificates within series 4.
+Contains the matching programs to match certificates between and within series.
 Data is matched in five steps:

 ### 1. retrieval
-- match names ego + owner on Levenshtein distance 3
+- match names ego
+- use max Levenshtein distance of 3 (is per

-### 2. filter
+### 2. rule-based filter
-INSERT TABLES
+- sex is identical OR unknown
+- name mother is identical OR unknown
+- year of birth is identical OR the name of the preceding and proceeding enslaved are identical

 ### 3. probabilistic matching
-INSERT TABLES
+scores are assigned, based on matching:
+- name mother (weighted 2.5)
+- addendum name mother (weighted 1)
+- addendum name enslaved (weighted 1)
+- year of birth (weighted 2)
+- name enslaved preceding entry (weighted 1)
+- name enslaved proceeding entry (weighted 1)
+- Out is identical.

 ### 4. present meta-data
 - source_order